Sarasin Responsible Model Portfolio Service

 GOVERNANCE

-- International Corporate Governance Network (ICGN)
+- Asian Corporate Governance Association (AGCA)

-We also support The Local Authority Pension Fund Forum (LAPFF).
+- We also support The Local Authority Pension Fund Forum (LAPFF).

 Many of these commitments provide us with a network of peers and supporters for key ESG related issues.
 It is important for us to remain engaged with group advocacy work, collaborative endeavours, such as engagements, but also to keep aware of best practice.
+Often, we find these networks to be useful sources of data and information either on a broad ESG related issue or on company specific metrics that may not be found in other sources.
+This information can be helpful to keep our investment process, which incorporates ESG analysis, focused on relevant issues and outcomes.

 Dialshifter